 Simply taking out the domains is not sufficient.
 To effectively stop these operations you have to take down the whole network including the social media accounts.
 A strategy which we have seen deliver results.
 Over the past 3 months, on behalf of one client, Incopro has removed over 1 million Instagram posts.
 By monitoring this platform, we have noted that when users re-appear they are staying away from our client’s brands and have moved to other brands.

 Football – whether it is the national teams, the national league clubs or the sponsors, needs to take this seriously as the actions of counterfeiters will undermine their revenues and also raises issues of corporate social responsibility.
 Sports marketing firm, Repucom, recently reported that the amount of money being invested into shirt sponsorship of Europe’s top six football leagues has grown by 13% on last year and the industry will be worth over €830 million this season.
 Approximately, 13 million shirts were sold by the 98 clubs of the top five European football leagues in the 2013/14 season.

-INCOPRO’s flagship product – TALISMAN globally protects copyrights, design rights and trademarks using its proprietary clustering technology that provides intelligent cross-platform insights about infringements, and ranks and prioritizes them for a “one-click” action for the IP rights holder.
+Incopro’s Brand Protection platform, Talisman, protects copyrights, design rights and trademarks across the globe using its proprietary clustering technology that provides intelligent cross-platform insights about infringements, and ranks and prioritizes them for a “one-click” action for the IP rights holder.